-A student may appeal their status to the Superintendent within five business days of notification of CCP dismissal or prohibition from taking a college course in the same subject as a college course in which the received a grade of D or F or for which they received no credit.
+A student may appeal their status to the Superintendent within five business days of notification of CCP dismissal or prohibition from taking a college course in the same subject as a college course in which they received a grade of D or F or for which they received no credit.
 Upon consideration of any extenuating circumstances separate from academic performance that may have affected the student's CCP status the Superintendent will issue a decision within 10 business days after the appeal is made and may:

-- 1. allow the student to participate in the program without restrictions; - 2. allow the student to take a course in the subject area in which they received a grade of D or F or for which they received no credit; - 3. allow the student to participate in CCP on CCP probation or
+- 1. allow the student to participate in the program without restrictions; - 2. allow the student to take a course in the subject area in which they received a grade of D or F or for which they received no credit; - 3. allow the student to participate in CCP on CCP probation or - 4. maintain the student's dismissal from the program.